 Key movements in the number and rate of criminal incidents

 Criminal Incidents - Tabular Visualisation

 The criminal incidents data visualisation contains the number and rate of criminal incidents in Victoria.
 You can also view crime data by local government area in the latest crime data by area.
-Data for these visualisations are available via the Download data button on the latest crime data webpage.
+Downloadable excel files are available on the Download data webpage.

 This work is licensed under a Creative Commons Attribution 4.0 International License (External link).